Moira MacLean-Wideman, LMHC

 Accepting new clients

 Hi, I’m Moira!
-I am a queer, non-binary therapist of Indigenous descent who specializes in working with adults whose trauma experiences continue to affect their daily lives.
+I specialize in working with adults whose trauma experiences continue to affect their daily lives.
 Many of the people I work with are highly capable, but feel stuck, overwhelmed and exhausted from carrying the pain of their past.
 Trauma may show up as anxiety, depression, disordered eating, substance use, or a sense of disconnection from the body.

 I use a number of therapy approaches, including Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Narrative Exposure Therapy, Relational-Cultural Therapy, person-centered, and feminist modalities.
 I adapt my therapy approaches to each individual client, based on their needs, preferences, and treatment goals.